 The Loan Agreement provides for monthly interest payments but no principal amortization through December 31, 2020.
-On the first day of the end of the interest only period, we will be required to repay the Term Loan in equal monthly installments of principal plus interest through maturity.
+On the first day of the end of the interest only period, we will be required to repay the Term

+Loan in equal monthly installments of principal plus interest through maturity.
 Outstanding principal balances under the Term Loan bear interest at the prime rate plus 1.75%.

 We may prepay amounts outstanding under the Term Loan in increments of \$5.0 million at any time with 30 days prior written notice to Silicon Valley Bank.
-However, all prepayments of the Term Loan prior to maturity, whether voluntary or mandatory (acceleration or otherwise), are also subject to the payment of a prepayment fee equal to (i) for a prepayment made on or after the closing date through and including the first anniversary of the closing date, 3.00% of the principal amount of the Term Loan being prepaid, (ii) for a prepayment made after the date which is the first anniversary of the closing date through and including the second anniversary of the closing date, 2.00% of the principal amount of the Term Loan being prepaid, and (iii) for a prepayment made after the date which is the second anniversary of the closing date and before the maturity date, 1.00% of the principal amount of the Term Loan, or (iii) the prepayment of the Term Loan, we will be required to make a final payment equal to the original principal amount of such tranche multiplied by 7.50%.
+However, all prepayments of the Term Loan prior to maturity, whether voluntary or mandatory (acceleration or otherwise), are also subject to the payment of a prepayment fee equal to 1.00% of the principal amount of the Term Loan being prepaid.
+Additionally, on the earliest to occur of (i) the maturity date of the Term Loan, (ii) the acceleration of the Term Loan, or (iii) the prepayment of the Term Loan, we will be required to make a final payment equal to the original principal amount of such tranche multiplied by 7.50%.
 We are currently accruing the portion of the final payment calculated based on the amount outstanding under the Term Loan.